 Expert Tips

-Wash and dry the beans really well.
+Dry the beans really well.
 Moisture will cause the beans to steam in the pan and prevent them from blistering.
+This simple step will make all the difference in the world so make sure not to skip it.

 Don’t overcook the beans!
 You want the beans slightly blistered on the outside and tender on the inside but with a bit of snap.
 That said, I have accidentally taken them to the side of limp many times and they are still delicious.

-Cooked green beans have a tendency to go limp pretty quickly so I prefer to serve these Chinese green beans while still hot straight from the skillet.
-That being said, I wouldn’t hesitate to reheat the leftovers the next day and add them to a stir-fry or chopped into some scrambled eggs – drool.
+Cooked green beans have a tendency to go limp pretty quickly so I prefer to serve these Chinese green beans while still hot, straight from the skillet.
+That being said, when reheated properly, leftovers are delicious in a stir-fry or chopped into some scrambled eggs – drool.

 - Teriyaki salmon